 Pratchett is never one to shy away from the big themes and Soul Music packs a lot of punch into a deceptively simple plot.
-Exploring the complexities of grief, and the idea that family is more than just genetics, the 16th Discworld continues the story from where Mort left off, and introduces us to some new (sadly one-off) names that we quickly grow to love.
-Packed with more music references and jokes than one could shake a stick with bells at, this is one that was Imp-possible to put down.
+It explores grief, family, teenage obsession and showbiz.
+It also continues the story of Mort, and introduces us to some new characters that we quickly grow to love (and sadly never see again).
+With more music references and jokes than a Spinal Tap album, Soul Music is Imp-possible to put down.
 Got a favourite Discworld band name?
-Or an idea as good as My Little Binky?
+Or an idea as good as “My Little Binky”?
 We’d love to hear from you!
 Use the hashtag #Pratchat19 on social media to join the conversation.

 Next month we head to the skies and cling on for dear life as we finish the Bromeliad trilogy with Wings!
 Get your questions in via social media using the hashtag #Pratchat20.

 Want to help us get to the end of our six(ish) year mission and read every Pratchett book – and more?
 You can support us with a tip, or a subscription for as little as $2 a month, and that’s cuttin’ our own throats!
 See our Support Us page for details.